What Is a Herniated Disc and How Is It Treated?

 - Pain in one or both of the legs

 - Numbness, tingling or weakness in one or both legs

-At Children’s, our specialists will find the best treatment path for each child.
-Physical therapy usually is the first step in treatment.
-If further treatment is needed, our specialists might recommend surgery to remove the disc.
-This surgery is called a discectomy.
+At Children’s Healthcare of Atlanta, our specialists will find the best treatment path for each child.
+Physical therapy is usually the first step in treatment.
+If additional treatment is needed, our specialists might recommend a surgery called a discectomy to remove the disc.
 Children and teens typically do better after discectomy surgeries than adults.
 Most patients report satisfaction and have few complications.
 Children and teens often return to school and activities quickly after this type of surgery.